UMAprotocol/UMIPs/UMIPs/ustonks-pid-umip.md

 - Pairs: Each stock listed above should be quoted in USD.
 As an example, the price of one share of GME should be reported in USD - (GME/USD).
 - Live Price Endpoints

 The stock prices do not need to be queried in real-time.
 Pre-expiry, this price identifier will return the price of the synthetic on Uniswap.
-An example of how to query for this data in real-time is shown [here](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/UniswapPriceFeed.js).
+An example of this is given in the `Price Feed Implementation` section.

 - Update time: Every block
 - Historical Price Endpoints: